Road construction and maintenance projects

 Interstate 75 from the Auglaize County line to Fourth Street, through Lima and Allen County, will have occasional lane closures throughout the year during the final year of the reconstruction of the interstate.
 Current and upcoming impacts to traffic are as follows:

-•Nighttime paving of the final course of asphalt, berm work and striping throughout the entire project area began August 22 and will continue for approximately three weeks.
+Nighttime paving of the final course of asphalt, berm work and striping throughout the entire project area began August 22 and will continue until mid September.

-•The northbound entrance and exit ramps at Breese Road will briefly close for up to an hour each late in the evening on August 26 while the paving operation passes through.
+By Friday, September 1 at noon, all lanes on Interstate 75 through the project area will be open to traffic.
+Paving operations and restrictions will resume Tuesday evening following the holiday.

-•Interchange ramps throughout the project will also be closed briefly in the coming weeks during nighttime hours while the paving operation takes place.
+Interchange ramps throughout the project will be closed briefly in the coming weeks during nighttime hours while the paving operation takes place.

 Additional Allen County projects:

-Interstate 75 both northbound and southbound from Ohio 81 to Napoleon Road south of Beaverdam will be restricted to one lane through the work zone for pavement repair.
+Ohio 65 south of Fourth Street will close Tuesday for approximately two days for a water valve repair.
+The project is being administered by the city of Lima.

+U.S. 30 ramps at Fifth Street, Delphos, will be restricted but will remain open during pavement repair.
 Work is being performed by the ODOT Allen County maintenance garage.

-U.S. 30 both eastbound and westbound from Ohio 65 at Cairo to the Van Wert County line will be restricted to one lane through the work zone at various locations for pavement repair.
+Ohio 117 intersection with Ohio 198 will be restricted through the work zone during pavement repairs.
 Work is being performed by the ODOT Allen County maintenance garage.

 Ohio 309 (Elida Road) from Eastown Road to U.S. 30, including the village of Elida, is restricted for widening, curb and gutter installation, drainage improvements and resurfacing.
 The project will continue through the fall.
 Work is being performed by VTF Excavation LLC, Celina.